-The new compressor unit driven by an electric motor (13 MW) was installed to schedule in 2018 at the OGE Krummhörn compressor station.
-Construction of the compressor building and the adjacent local electrics building was completed in 2018 and the process pipework and compressor unit with ancillary plant were installed and commissioned.
-The project opens up the opportunity to use electricity or gas flex bly as operating energy in Krummhörn.
-So surplus electricity from wind farms can be put to good use and an expansion of the electricity grid avoided.
-Here, the gas transmission network is making a meaningful contribution to the intelligent sector linking of electricity and gas networks.
-With regard to the next expansion stage of the Krummhörn compressor station, i.e. the installation of a further gas turbine-driven compressor unit (15 MW), design planning was completed in 2018 and execution planning commenced.
+A new compressor unit driven by an electric motor (13 MW) was commissioned at the OGE Krummhörn compressor station on 22 October 2019.
+The compressor unit is also to help use surplus wind energy from the electricity grid to drive the gas compressor unit.
+In this way surplus electricity from wind farms can be put to good use and an expansion of the electricity grid avoided.
+With regard to the next expansion stage of the Krummhörn compressor station, the installation of a further gas turbine-driven compressor unit (15 MW), construction of the compressor building commenced.
+Commissioning is planned by the end of 2022.